NiroAmir/hu-image-slider/README.md

 duplicate the index.html to about.html
 we update the links to show the right page.

-# step4 - introduce javascript
+# step4 - homepage clickable